 Now there is an “easy, peasy” way for the federal government to cover some of their fair share of support services for the federal award.

-The new regulations provide a new 10% de minimis indirect cost rate for organizations that never had a negotiated indirect cost rate.
+The Uniform Guidance regulations provide a 10% de minimis indirect cost rate for organizations that never had a negotiated indirect cost rate or don’t currently have a negotiated indirect cost rate agreement (NICRA) in effect.

-This new method also saves the time and effort of the Finance and Legal departments-potentially keeping indirect costs lower.
+- This simplified method also saves Finance and Legal departments time, potentially keeping indirect costs even lower.

-But don’t forget it’s only available if you haven’t had a negotiated indirect cost rate before.
+But don’t forget it’s only available if you haven’t had a negotiated indirect cost rate before or you don’t currently have a NICRA in effect.

 Secret #2: How to Have Your Program Get More Support

-The next little gem hidden in the new regulations is that the door has been opened for the grant to pay for people who directly support the federally sponsored program.
+The next little gem hidden in the federal grant regulations is that the door has opened wider for the grant to pay for people who directly support the federally sponsored program.

-In the past, there was a little thing call the “consistency of cost” treatment that was often interpreted to mean if you had an administrative support person or analyst supporting indirect areas such as the Finance department or President’s office, you couldn’t also have someone with the same job title working directly on the program.
+This rule was often interpreted to mean that if you had an administrative support person or analyst supporting indirect areas such as the Finance department or President’s office, you couldn’t have someone with the same job title working directly on the program.

-In fact section 200.413 Direct Costs states that costs incurred for the same purpose in like circumstances must be treated consistently as either direct or indirect (F&A) costs.
+In fact, § 200.412 Classification of costs states that costs incurred for the same purpose in like circumstances must be treated consistently as either direct or indirect (F&A) costs.

-Fortunately, the new Uniform Guidance recognizes that most programs need both administrative support and analysts ensure the program is working as efficiently as possible.
+Fortunately, the Uniform Guidance recognizes that most programs need administrative support, and program analysts ensure the program works as efficiently as possible.

 There’s just one catch…

-If you don’t plan for them at the proposal development stage, you may be out of luck.
+You may be out of luck if you don’t plan for them at the proposal development stage.

 Think about this as the “You snooze, you lose” rule.

-Everyone who is legitimately supporting the federal sponsored program could potentially be paid for as part of the program rather than having to be recovered as an indirect cost.
+Everyone legitimately supporting the federal sponsored program may be included (i.e., paid for) as part of the program rather than having to be recovered as an indirect cost.

 How sweet would that be?